burke-software/django-report-builder/README.md

 * Add filters
 * Add display fields
 * Preview and create xlsx reports
-* Very simple security, user must have change or "view" permission to view reports.
+* Uses Django permissions models - Staff users must have "change" or "view" permission to view reports.
 Unprivileged users can still build reports and see database schema.
-* Model properties (thanks yekibud)
+   * Report builder is intended for generally trusted staff users and requires is_staff to be set.
 * Export to Report global admin action
 * Scheduled reports can generate and send to users on cron like schedule
 * Optional asynchronous report generation